I’ve just completed my outstanding module(s), but the item(s) still appear on my SIS To Do List. When will the item(s) be removed?

 When do I have to complete my requirements?

-The Annual Student Update Form and the Not on Our Grounds, Alcohol-Wise, and Honor modules need to be completed by Tuesday, September 18, 2018.
-Failure to complete your requirements will result in a course registration block for the Spring 2019 semester.
+The Annual Student Update Form and the Alcohol-Wise and Honor modules need to be completed by Tuesday, Sept.
+15, 2020.
+Failure to complete your requirements will result in a course registration block for the Spring 2021 semester.
+The Not on Our Grounds module needs to be completed by Monday, Nov.
+2, 2020.

-I don't see every item listed under my SIS To Do List.
+I don't see every item listed under my SIS To Do List or Tasks sections.
 How do I access these items?

 These requirements are assigned based on your status as a new or returning student, your year at the University, and whether or not you've completed the item in the past.
 As such, you may not need to complete every item.
 In addition, you may have other requirements to complete beyond these modules and the Annual Student Update Form.
-Your SIS To Do List is the definitive source to confirm which requirements you need to complete.
-If the item is not listed on your To Do List, you do not need to complete the item (or you have already completed it).
+Please review your SIS To Do List and Tasks sections to confirm which requirements you need to complete.
+If the item is not listed on your To Do List or under the Tasks section, you do not need to complete the item (or you have already completed it).

 I lost the original email.
 How do I access my requirements?

-- Go to your Student Information System (SIS) account, and check your “To Do” list.
+- Go to your Student Information System (SIS) account, and check your “To Do” list and Tasks section.

 - Click on “Alcohol-Wise,” “Not on Our Grounds,” “Honor,” or the Annual Student Update Form, and you will be taken to a web page to launch the required item.